-Watching your child struggle emotionally, socially or academically can be a very painful and frustrating experience.
-As a parent, you may feel concerned, guilty or helpless if you don’t have a clear understanding of how to help your child.
+Watching your child struggle emotionally, socially, or academically can be a very painful and frustrating experience.
+As a parent without a clear understanding of how to help your child, you may feel concerned, guilty, or helpless.
 Even further, if your child is moody, irritable, or disruptive, it can affect the whole family, creating imbalance and discord throughout your home.

-- Is your child highly self-critical or preoccupied with how others view him or her?
+- Is your child highly self-critical or preoccupied with how others view them?

-- Does your child struggle with changes to routine or attempt to avoid situations that he or she perceives as stressful?
+- Does your child struggle with changes to routine or attempt to avoid situations they perceive as stressful?

 - Do you wish you could help your child relax, have an easier time adjusting, and just be a kid?